 A woman’s monthly period can have a big impact on her life, especially if there are problems.
-Call your doctor if you are experiencing any of these symptoms:
+Call your doctor if you’re experiencing any of these symptoms:

-- No period in 3 months or more.
+- You don’t have a period for 3 months or more.

-- A period that lasts much longer than usual or is much heavier than usual.
+- You have a period that lasts much longer than usual or is much heavier than usual.

 Mental health issues

 Mental health is an important part of our overall health and should never be ignored.
-Having issues with mental health is also very common and treatable.
-Call your doctor if are experiencing any of these signs of trouble with your mental health.
+Having issues with mental health is common and treatable.
+Call your doctor if you’re experiencing any of these signs of trouble with your mental health.